 Grace Berke holds a BA in English from the University of Minnesota.
 A native of Austin MN, she was active from childhood in Summerset Theater there, and has worked in student and community engagement at Northrop Auditorium and the Ordway.
 She works for Powderhorn Park Neighborhood Association in Minneapolis as Program and Member Services Coordinator.

-Theresa Burgess holds a BFA in theatre from the University of Minnesota-Duluth and an MBA in nonprofit and entrepreneurship from the University of Saint Thomas.
-She has worked for Minnesota Public Radio and American Public Media since 2007 in a variety of capacities, including as Associate Producer for Prairie Home Productions and The Writer’s Almanac.
+Theresa Burgess is a life long theater patron and participant.
+She holds a BFA in theater from the University of Minnesota-Duluth and an MBA in nonprofit and entrepreneurship from the University of Saint Thomas.
+She has worked for Minnesota Public Radio since 2005 on the nationally syndicated programs Live From Here, A Prairie Home Companion, The Splendid Table and The Writer’s Almanac.
 She lives in Minneapolis with her husband and two young daughters.

 Barbara Davis made her career as a teacher and consultant with nonprofit groups and funders.
 She specialized in fundraising, planning and board development.
 She served as adjunct faculty for St Mary’s University and the Center for Nonprofit Management at the University of St Thomas.
 She is now retired and lives in Saint Paul.

 Kate Duffy is a fundraising professional with more than 15 years experience working in nonprofits, public policy, and politics.
 She currently serves as a Senior Development Officer at Mitchell Hamline School of Law in St. Paul, MN.
 Kate has a Masters degree in Public Policy from the Humphrey School at the University of Minnesota and a BA in English from Haverford College.
 Originally from Massachusetts, she lives in Minneapolis with her husband, son, two cats, and dog.